Surging AI needs and geopolitical supply shocks renew attention on nuclear energy

 One thing to watch in this space is the US Department of Energy’s pilot programme, which aims to move at least three advanced reactor concepts towards criticality by July 4, 2026, the country’s 250th anniversary.

-What comes next for nuclear energy
+What to watch next in nuclear energy

 Don't miss any update on this topic